Speech and Language Pathologist Salaries in Houston, Texas

 Source: HR Reported data as of February 2018

 Diagnoses and treats speech and language problems, and engages in scientific study of human communication.
 Evaluates speech and language skills as related to educational, medical, social, and psychological factors.
 Plans, directs, or conducts rehabilitative treatment programs to restore communicative efficiency of individuals with communication problems of organic and nonorganic etiology.
 Responsible for assessing, diagnosing, and treating speech, language, cognitive, communication, voice, swallowing, fluency, and other related disorders.
 Maintains records, monitors progress, and counsels patients and their family members.
 May require a certificate of clinical competence in speech-language pathology (CCC).
-Requires a master's degree of speech-language pathology .
+Requires a master's degree of speech-language pathology.
 Typically reports to a manager or head of a unit/department.
-No specified years of experience.
-Bachelor's or advanced degree, certification and/or license in specialty required.
+Years of experience may be unspecified.
+Certification and/or licensing in the position's specialty is the main requirement.
 View full job description